ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 1. `evaluation_single_problem_multi_gpu.py` starts Ray and creates one GPU worker per GPU for the selected backend.
 2. Problems are processed one by one.
 3. Inside one problem, the agent expands the beam layer by layer.
+4. Requests for the current depth are prepared on demand instead of rendering the whole layer up front.
-4. Candidate generation requests are dispatched across the GPU workers.
+5. Candidate generation requests are dispatched across the GPU workers.
-5. Each surviving candidate is checked by DDAR through Ray CPU tasks.
+6. Each surviving candidate is checked by DDAR through Ray CPU tasks.
-6. Valid unsolved candidates enter the next beam layer.
+7. Valid unsolved candidates enter the next beam layer after the current depth drains.

 Important implications: